Ferns404/Small-web-dev-projects/README.md

 6. Music Player- A simple but stylish music player that lets you search for songs and play 30-second previews, using the free iTunes API. <br/>
    link- https://cookies-music-player.netlify.app/

+7. Paint- A browser-based drawing app inspired by MS Paint, utilizing the HTML5 Canvas API for sketching and painting.
+Features include customizable brush sizes, colors, and shapes, along with light and dark modes for a       personalized creative experience. <br/>

 Technologies Used: <br/>
   ‣ HTML5: For structure and semantic elements. <br/>
   ‣ CSS3: For styling, including transitions, grid, and flexbox layouts. <br/>